 Average Weather in Saint-Adolphe-d'Howard Canada

-In Saint-Adolphe-d'Howard, the temperature typically varies from -4°F to 73°F over the course of the year, and is rarely below -24°F or above 81°F.
+In Saint-Adolphe-d'Howard, the summers are long, comfortable, and partly cloudy and the winters are frigid, snowy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from -4°F to 73°F and is rarely below -24°F or above 81°F.

 The warm season lasts for 4.0 months, from May 18 to September 19, with an average daily high temperature above 61°F. The hottest day of the year is July 20, with an average high of 73°F and low of 49°F.